German Legal Translation Services

 And speaking of formalities, yours need to be addressed to the very top.
 That’s because the German business culture is very hierarchal.
 All decisions are made at the top of the food chain, often by one specific person.
 So, before you even bother arranging for a German translation, make sure you know exactly who it’s going to.
 That way, you can gear your message specifically to that person.

 In addition to all of your corporate documents, be prepared to put your resume through an English to German translation, too.
 That’s because Germans like to know all about someone before they do business with them.
 Expect your business counterparts to be very interested in your educational background.

 You don’t have to worry about getting overly-personal, though.
 Unlike some of the other European business cultures, Germans don’t believe in establishing a personal relationship before signing on the dotted line.
 Simply learning more about your business’ history and your own personal achievements will be good enough for them.

 When it comes to a German legal translation, you’ll need to pay strict attention to detail.
 If your contracts and other legal documents don’t include even the most minute of details, your German business contacts probably won’t sign them.

 As for your marketing documents, you may want to go over them in English before you translate them into German.
 That’s because all of the high-pressure, “act now!” sales copy that tends to work so well in English doesn’t work very well in German.
 If you plan on doing a lot of work in Germany, you may want to give those promotional materials a complete overhaul before you send them off.
 That way, you won’t risk offending anyone.

-Above all else, you’ll need your German translation to be done by someone who can work quickly – without making any sloppy mistakes.
+Above all else, you’ll need your English to German document translation to be done by a certified German translator who can work quickly – without making any sloppy mistakes.
 That’s because Germans are incredibly punctual.
 It doesn’t really matter what kind of message you send to them if you can’t send it in a timely fashion!